KalinaKa/portfolio/Customer Churn Prediction/README.md

 # 🤖 Customer Churn Prediction

 This repository focuses on predicting customer churn for a subscription service using historical customer data.
+A complementary PowerPoint presentation summarizing the data description, methodology, model highlights, and business recommendations is included in the repo.
 It contains exploratory notebooks, model training, and a serialized Support Vector Classifier model ready for deployment.

 ## 📂 Repository Contents